Lamden/docs/docs/develop/wallet_api/approval_transactions.md

 # Send an Approval Transaction

-It's a common practise to have your DAPP transfer TAU on the user's behalf espeically if you are going to have them pay for certain things on the blockchain.
+It's a common practise to have your Dapp transfer TAU on the user's behalf espeically if you are going to have them pay for certain things on the blockchain.

 Usually this would require the user to create and send a currency.approve transaction first.

 You can initiate this process on the user's behalf, and the Lamden Vault will prompt them to accept the Approval Request.

-**Approval popups ALWAYS show**, regaless of your DAPP's <u>[Trusted Status](/docs/wallet/accounts_linked_create#make-account-trusted)</u>.
+**Approval popups ALWAYS show**, regaless of your Dapp's <u>[Trusted Status](/docs/wallet/accounts_linked_create#make-account-trusted)</u>.

 ## Create an Approval Transaction